chinamike65/hugo-tuolesi/content/book4/book4en.md

 The island was later called Zanza Island, and it still exists today.

-3) The Buddha's Dharma Body is the Buddha's great wisdom and all knowledge.
+##### 3) The Buddha's Dharma Body

+Dharmakaya is the Buddha's great wisdom and all knowledge.

 Wisdom can be transformed into the body of a Buddha, so it is said that the wisdom of the Buddha is everywhere, and the Buddha is also everywhere.

-4) The Buddha's Self-Nature Body Self-Nature Body is the Buddha's true body, the original appearance of the mind.
+##### 4) The Buddha's Self-Nature Body

+Self-Nature Body is the Buddha's true body, the original appearance of the mind.

 Because the self-nature body is the ultimate nirvana in which the self-nature is pure and the guest dust is pure, so after being fully enlightened, after realizing the ultimate nirvana, you will truly obtain the self-nature body.